BinaRam/MyGrandMothersDAO/readme.md

 Long ago I was at my ganrdmother's place: Her education was up 5th grade.
 She knew basic math and some writing and reading in the local language.
 But she knew how to manage momey.
-She also knew charity and compassion.
+She was the leader and organizer of a "chit" fund.